Siddarththiyagarajan/MyRetail/README.md

         }

 9. After making any code

-    1. Build the project using : mvn clean install
+        Build the project using

+               mvn clean install

-   	2. Create a docker image using : docker-compose up —build
+   	  Create a docker image using

+               docker-compose up —build

-   	3. Upload the image to the docker repo using the commands above
+   	   Upload the image to the docker repo using the commands above

-   	4. Run the NOMAD file, which will pull the latest image from the docker repo and will spin up the 	      instances
+   	   Run the NOMAD file / K8, which will pull the latest image from the docker repo and will spin up the instances

-   DOCKER COMMANDS :-
+10. DOCKER COMMANDS :-

         docker images
         docker  rmi -f <image_id>
         docker ps
         docker ps -a

-    Push a locally created image to the docker repo docker tag myretailapp siddarththiyagarajan/my_retail_app docker push siddarththiyagarajan/my_retail_app
+    Push a locally created image to the docker repo

+   		docker tag myretailapp siddarththiyagarajan/my_retail_app docker push siddarththiyagarajan/my_retail_app